0bugTeam/0bugTeam.github.io/content/HTBCA2024/Misc/StopDropAndRoll.md

 What do you do?
 ```

-so we can write the following script to automate
+Now the thing the challenge is asking us to do is very challenging to do manually. so we can write the following script to automate the whole thing

 ```python
 from pwn import *